 The hard drive bay supports three 3.5” hard drives or six SSDs.
 Additionally, you can mount more SSDs on the side-panel.

 For what it misses in the inside space due to its compact size, AI Crystal compensates it with the abundance of ventilation.

 You can install four 120mm or 140mm fans on the front as well as the top part of the chassis.
 Similarly, you can fit a 120mm fan on the back.
 It has a fan hub on the inside panel with support for up to six fans.
-Since this case has a glass panel up front, the air intake is not direct like many other cases with the front mesh panel.
+Since this case has a glass panel up on the front, the air intake is not direct, like many other cases with the front mesh panel.